andrelucas/akceph-build/README.md

 the build directory and build whatever you like - `ninja radosgwd` (`ninja radosgw` for Ceph 18) is a personal favourite.

 For **vstart.sh** runs, you can do the development build as above.
+You can run `vstart.sh` as you normally would, with the only constraint that the ports it opens won't by default be visible outside the container.
+If you know you're going to do this, you can add port forwards to `docker run` and fix the ports used by `vstart.sh` - this is a quite powerful way to run a dev cluster.

-However, I've not got `vstart.sh` running properly in the container yet.
-You can still run everything it builds in the host, though - you'll just have to do `export LD_LIBARY_PATH=<SRCDIR>/build.Debug/lib` (and probably have run `install-deps.sh` in the host) before this will work.
+You can also run `vstart.sh` or anything else it builds in the host, though - you'll have to do `export LD_LIBARY_PATH=<SRCDIR>/build.Debug/lib` (and probably have run `install-deps.sh` in the host) before this will work.

 For **standard builds**, do `./build-ceph -D`.
 This will, after some setup, run `make_debs.sh` and build Debian packages.
 Note that this will *trash*